Kepmon/Kepmon/README.md

   #### Description
 The main purpose of creating this website was to practice working with the REST API, during my learning process.
 The website serves for finding recipes based on criteria provided by a user.

-This website also needs a major improvements, with a particular emphasis on its design.
+This website also needs major improvements, with a particular emphasis on its design.
 As for the code, part of it was reviewed by an experienced developer (outside Github, so there are no pull requests), however, there is probably much room for improvement in it as well.
 Intended to be done in the future, using TypeScript, ESLint, and – possibly – Astro and Tailwind CSS.
 </details>